TIAA Personal Portfolio Robo-Advisor Review 2019

-The addition of a robo-advisor platform with a strong emphasis on retirement savings is a natural evolution for a major financial concern like TIAA.
+The addition of a robo-advisor platform with a strong emphasis on retirement savings is a natural evolution for a major financial company like Teachers Annuity Association of America, otherwise known as TIAA.
 The company’s name is practically synonymous with retirement plans, and they offer all types.

 TIAA Personal Portfolio Robo-advisor Features at a Glance

 |Top Features||Robo-advisor with passive and active management portfolios.
 Can opt out of a fund if you don’t want to invest in it.
 Access to wide ranging financial services at TIAA.|

 |Contact & Investing Advice||Available by phone Monday - Friday from 8:00 am to 7:00 pm EST. There are more than 70 experienced consultants available to help with account-related and financial questions.|

 |Investment Funds||Diversified mutual funds and exchange traded funds, offered primarily by Nuveen Investments, Inc., iShares, and other TIAA affiliated funds.|

 |Accounts Available||Individual and joint taxable accounts; traditional and Roth IRAs|